iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___12.6/report.md

 > The app is ok however this Sunday I received 6 requests in quick succession.
 All bar one needed no help, and most requests I get end up being no help needed.
 My main criticism of the app is that once an alert comes in it sets my notification volume to max.
 I don't want or need to be notified each time normal messages come in which is why it is set to mute.
 Please can you make sure the app doesn't change my notification settings<br> :date: __2020-10-09 21:17:20__

-> I am getting alerts but am unable to accept or reject them, have reinstalled app as advised by volunteer helpline & this has made no difference.<br> :date: __2020-10-02 15:18:13__

 #### 2-star reviews